CP1404/Practicals/prac_06/README.md

 You should notice that we have multiple values to store for one guitar entity: name, year and cost... and that guitars are awesome!
 What if we owned 9 guitars?
 We'd want to use a collection like a list... but what would each element in the list be? ...
 A tuple?
 A dictionary?
 No...
-This is a classic case for a class!
+This is a clear case for a **class**!

 Write a `Guitar` class that allows you to store one guitar with these **fields** (attributes):